rushsteve1/trash-d/README.md

 Versions of `trash-d` are numbered sequentially with a bump every time I change some functionality.
 Consider every change to be a breaking change, and be happily surprised when it's not!
+I have a bad habit of bumping the number with one commit, only to immediately bump it again before tagging a release.
+So the releases might have some gaps.
+Sorry about that...

 Version names are changed whenever something major has changed.
 Don't treat these like actual version indicators, they're just something fun.